 “Finally…The Rock has come back to college football for the millions AND MILLIONS of fans at NC State.
 As The People’s Champion it’s been far too long since I’ve been out on this field.
-So Mr. Ref, please, tell me what exactly this flag is for.”
+So Mr. Referee, please, tell me what this flag is for.”

 The referee will start to reply, but before getting a word out The Rock will cut him off.